mfancey/parity_code/src/readme.rst

 Hello, this is my first lesson in git using Dr. Nu's parity violation code example from effective computation in physics.

+I am adding this line to test commit arguments.